mines-erds/course-overviews/557_CourseOutline2.md

   - Compare useful data types, syntax, and commonly-used earth-science packages in python
   - Clean and sort messy, real-world data

-**3. Design methods for statistical analysis of earth-resource data using numpy and scipy packages**
+**3. Design and implement methods for statistical analysis of earth-resource data**
-  - Report descriptive and comparative statistics
+  - Report descriptive and comparative statistics using `numpy` and `scipy`
-  - Use domain knowledge to create and contrast statistics for a given dataset
+  - Use domain knowledge to create and contrast appropriate statistics for a given dataset

 **4. Visualize earth-resource data**
   - Create beautiful plots that convey information using `matplotlib` and `seaborn`